syngenta/acai-python-docs/acai_aws/docs/apigateway/configuration-details.md

 #### Routing Mode: Directory

 ???+ tip
-    If you are using route params, you will need use dynamic file names which follow this pattern:
+    If you are using route params, you will need use dynamic file names which requires it begins with an `_`.

-`_some_variable_name.py`.
+    example: `_some_variable_name.py`.

 === "file structure"